Allenz5/AI-Engineer-Tutorial/README.md

 ```

 This means:
-- For each sample \( i \), we break the response into tokens
+- For each sample i, split the response into tokens y₁, y₂, ..., y_T
-- For each token \( y_t \), we calculate the log-probability given:
+- At each time step t, compute the probability of the correct token y_t
-  - The prompt
-  - The previous tokens in the response (due to autoregressive decoding)
+- Condition on both the prompt and the previous tokens y₁ to y_{t-1}
-- The loss is the **negative sum** of these log-probabilities
+- The total loss is the negative log-likelihood summed over all tokens in all samples

 > SFT teaches the model *what to say* by showing it good examples.